Orbit of the Moon: Tidal evolution

 This slightly greater orbital angular momentum causes the Earth–Moon distance to increase at approximately 38 millimetres per year.
 Conservation of angular momentum means that Earth's axial rotation is gradually slowing, and because of this its day lengthens by approximately 24 microseconds every year (excluding glacial rebound).
 Both figures are valid only for the current configuration of the continents.
 Tidal rhythmites from 620 million years ago show that, over hundreds of millions of years, the Moon receded at an average rate of 22 mm per year (2200 km or 0.56% or the Earth-moon distance per hundred million years) and the day lengthened at an average rate of 12 microseconds per year (or 20 minutes per hundred million years), both about half of their current values.
+From 650 to 280 million years ago, through two intervals where Earth's rotation decelerated, the moon moved approximately 20,000 km further away, which increased the daylength on Earth by 2.2 hours.

 The present high rate may be due to near resonance between natural ocean frequencies and tidal frequencies.
 Another explanation is that in the past the Earth rotated much faster, a day possibly lasting only 9 hours on the early Earth.
 The resulting tidal waves in the ocean would have then been much shorter and it would have been more difficult for the long wavelength tidal forcing to excite the short wavelength tides.

-The Moon is gradually receding from Earth into a higher orbit, and calculations suggest that this would continue for about 50 billion years.
+The Moon is gradually receding from Earth into a higher orbit.
+This has resulted in the length of a anomalistic month having increased from 20 days to today's 27.55 days over the course of 3.2 billion years.
+Calculations suggest that this would continue for about 50 billion years.
 By that time, Earth and the Moon would be in a mutual spin–orbit resonance or tidal locking, in which the Moon will orbit Earth in about 47 days (currently 27 days), and both the Moon and Earth would rotate around their axes in the same time, always facing each other with the same side.
 This has already happened to the Moon—the same side always faces Earth—and is also slowly happening to the Earth.
 However, the slowdown of Earth's rotation is not occurring fast enough for the rotation to lengthen to a month before other effects change the situation: approximately 2.3 billion years from now, the increase of the Sun's radiation will have caused Earth's oceans to evaporate, removing the bulk of the tidal friction and acceleration.